Scientific Name

 How to Grow and Care

 Opuntia can propagate either by cuttings or by seed.
-To propagate by cuttings, sever pads from a plant and let them dry so that the wounds heal.
-Then place the plants in dry soil and refrain from watering them until they begin to grow to avoid rotting.
+To propagate by cuttings, sever pads from a plant and let them dry to heal the wounds.
+Then, place the plants in dry soil and refrain from watering them until they begin to grow to avoid rotting.

 Learn more at How to Grow and Care for Opuntia.